borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

      ```

 2. **MongoDB Connection Issues**:

    - Verify MongoDB URI and credentials in the `.env` file.
+     -It is also good to add the willd card IP 0.0.0.0 to the access IP so that you can acces from all environments

 3. **Missing Dependencies**:

    - If you encounter a "Module Not Found" error for `dotenv`, ensure that you have installed it by running:
      ```bash
      npm install dotenv
      ```

 4. **Node.js Version**:

    - Ensure you are using Node.js version 16.x or later.
 You can check your Node.js version with:
      ```bash
      node -v